rugbyprof/4883-Programming_Techniques/Lectures/10755/README.md

-Sure, Terry!
 The problem 10755 - Garbage Heap on the UVA Online Judge is a dynamic programming problem that can be solved using a bottom-up approach.
 Here's a basic approach to solving it:

 **Problem Description:**